Fort Totten 9/11 ceremony pays tribute to fallen Soldiers, first responders

 |0

-This work, Fort Totten 9/11 ceremony pays tribute to fallen Soldiers, first responders, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Totten 9/11 ceremony pays tribute to fallen Soldiers, first responders [Image 6 of 6], by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.